GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_simultaneous.md

-## What is the co-simulation doing?
+## What is this co-simulation doing?

 Using the exact same federates as in the [Advanced Default example](./advanced_default.md), the same co-simulation is run multiple times (simultaneously) with different random number generator seeds.
 The example both demonstrates how to run multiple HELICS co-simulations simultaneously on one computer without the messages between federates getting mixed up, but also shows a simple way to do sensitivity analysis.
 A better way is shown later in the [orchestration example.](./advanced_orchestration.md)